soraly/attend/README.md

 # attend

-> a vue2.0 project, use webpack to pack
+> a vue2.0 small project, use webpack to pack

 ## Build Setup